XelorR/sf_infosec_os_03_administrating-linux/README.md

 > Homework for MIFI/SF InfoSec courses

+There are two folders: [babaseline](./baseline/) and [sophisticated](./sophisticated/).
+Please look at the baseline.
+Sophisticated contains some experiments I want to keep saved.

 ## [Rollout](./baseline/rollout.sh)

 Everything specified in this section configured automatically just running this from server: